Category: Uncategorized

 Does Your Data Protection Strategy Actually Reduce Risk?
 A Practical Diagnostic for Modern Enterprises

 What a Data Protection Strategy Actually Is—and What It Is Not Most organizations don’t struggle because they lack controls—they struggle because they misunderstand what those controls are supposed to achieve.
-A data protection strategy is
+A data protection strategy is not a collection of tools, policies, or compliance checklists.
+It is a set of decisions about which data matters most,…

 -